WhatTheDickens/engl340/mod-8/outcomes.md

 - Read *Walden*, "Winter Animals," "The Pond in Winter," "Spring."
 - Read [IIIF images]({{ site.url }}/mod-8/iiif-images).
+- In the one of the chaptets of *Walden* assigned for 4/2, leave a comment in the margin of any description of nature that resonates with your own experience of nature&mdash;for example, any description that makes you think, "I've heard that!" or "I've seen that!" or "I know what he's talking about but I never thought about it that way!"

 ### In class

 - We'll discuss *Walden* and play with IIIF images.

-***Class work:*** *In your folder for 4-2, share your journal file for the day with notes on working with IIIF images.
-In addition, in the part of* Walden *assigned for today, leave a comment in the margin of any description of nature that resonates with your own experience of nature&mdash;for example, any description that makes you think, "I've heard that!" or "I've seen that!" or "I know what he's talking about but I never thought about it that way!"*
+***Class work:*** *In your folder for 4-2, share your journal file for the day with notes on working with IIIF images.*

 ## Friday, April 4